 If wonderland was a shoe shop, John Fluevog Shoes would be it.
 Once upon a time this unique boutique was a national bank until it was given a makeover and turned into a store for Fluevogs.
 Best of all was the transformation of the bank’s vault into a gravity-defying room and optical illusion called the Vog Vault.

 One of the best spots from which to capture Toronto’s cityscape is Polson Pier.
 Come during the day for the sparkling blue water, or at sunset for the orange-hued sky, while in the evening you’ll be greeted by the glittering lights of the metropolis.

 Owing to the fact that Museum Station is a subway stop for the Royal Museum of Ontario and Gardiner Museum, it was re-imagined in 2008 with both venues in mind.
 The pillars are inspired by iconic symbols from Canada’s First Nations, Ancient Egypt, China’s traditional culture, Mexico’s Toltec culture and Ancient Greece.
 The lighting, custom seating and hieroglyphics make this subway station a great place for some shots.

-Head south on Spadina Avenue towards the bridge for a wonderful shot of the CN Tower during the day, at sunset or at night.
-CityPlace Pedestrian Bridge is also nearby (about five minutes west on foot) and this is where you can often find some of Toronto’s influencers creating cool shots for their own Instagram feeds.
+Head south on Spadina Avenue towards the bridge for a wonderful shot of the CN Tower.
+CityPlace Pedestrian Bridge is also nearby (around five minutes west on foot) and this is where you can often find Toronto’s influencers creating cool shots for their own Instagram feeds.